gbarcenasjr/rails-site-AcmeTravel/README.md

 ## Part 1 Applying your Styles.

-If you use a single stylesheet for all the pages in the site then all you need to do is copy that css into the  `/app/assets/stylesheets/application.css` file.
+If you use a single stylesheet for all the pages in the site, you only need to copy that css into the  `/app/assets/stylesheets/application.css` file.
 Be sure to keep the leave the comments at the top.

-If you used multiple stylesheets or different style sheets for different pages that's okay too.
+If you used multiple stylesheets or different style sheets for different pages, that's okay too.
 Open up thet `app/views/layouts/application.html.erb` file and find the line `<%= yield :page_style_sheet %>` this will allow you to put a stylesheet tags in from the different pages.
 Copy the stylesheet file into `/app/assets/stylesheets/`.
 In the page where you have a particular stylesheet you want to use put:
 ```html
 <% content_for :page_style_sheet do %>
    <%= stylesheet_link_tag "[YourPageStylesheetHere]", "data-turbo-track": "reload" %>